National Security Space Launch: Launch vehicles

-Since 2019 there are four vehicles certified by the Department of Defense to conduct NSSL launches: Atlas V, Delta IV Heavy, Falcon 9 and Falcon Heavy.
-Delta IV Medium was retired in August 2019.
+Since 2019 there have been four vehicles certified by the Department of Defense to conduct NSSL launches: Atlas V, Delta IV Heavy, Falcon 9 and Falcon Heavy.
+Delta IV Medium was retired in August 2019 and Delta IV Heavy retired in April 2024.
 After a two-year solicitation and competition process in 2018–2020, in August 2020 the USSF selected SpaceX (F9 and FH) and ULA's yet-to-be-certified Vulcan Centaur to supply US military launch requirements in 2022–2027.
+New Glenn was considered for the first time in NSSL Phase 3 Lane 1 bidding.

 Retired

 Delta IV medium

 Delta IV Medium flew with two or four SRBs on a single Common Booster Core.
 The DCSS had 4 m diameter and 5 m diameter versions, with matching diameter payload fairings.
-Delta IV CBCs and DCSSs are integrated horizontally before being transported to the launchpad.
-The 4 m diameter DCSS was retired with the Delta IV Medium after the 22 August 2019 launch of a GPS-III satellite on a Delta IV M+(4,2) two SRBs, and a 4 m diameter DCSS and payload fairing.
+Delta IV CBCs and DCSSs were integrated horizontally before being transported to the launchpad.
+The Delta IV Medium retired after the 22 August 2019 launch of a GPS-III satellite.
+The mission used a Delta IV M+(4,2) two SRBs, and a 4 m diameter DCSS and payload fairing, the final use of the 4 m fairing.